siraat-ai-academy/freelance-content-writing-suite-by-jamalu/06-seo-focused-content/35-internal-linking-strategy-writing.md

 - Crawling sites to find orphan pages and missed connections
 - Suggesting high-traffic posts and logical link targets

-**Jamalu**, however, brings:
+**Eks2**, however, brings:

 - Contextual wisdom: *Is this link helpful, or just SEO noise?*
 - Gentle anchoring that respects brand tone
 - Human-led judgment to avoid keyword stuffing or awkward placements

 Together, AI sees the grid.
-Jamalu feels the path.
+Eks2 feels the path.

 ---